Skip to content

 Note that one can use the fact that all users are in the same account to limit the total number of users in the cluster who can do some things, like submit jobs, or whatever the parameter category is.
 But take care to consider whether you are limiting what everyone can do, in aggregate, not individually.

-# Define a QOS limiting a user to 25 running jobs with a max of 50 pending or running
+# Define a QOS which will limit a user to 25 running jobs with a max of 25 more pending

 sacctmgr -i add qos job-25run50sub